COSC3020/brute-force-sorting-justunator/README.md

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.

+The best-case run time means the list is already sorted so it will take $\Theta(n)$ time as it will check every variable.
+The worst-case of a systematic permutation sort would be $\Theta(n(n!))$ as the main loop will run $n$ times to check each number while the permutation loop will run through $n!$ times in order to obtain every possible permutation

+A random permutation sort, something like bogo sort would have the same best case but the worst case would be technically infinite as there is a random chance where it will never actually find the sorted permutation as with randomness, we can get duplicate permutations already seen before.